-Our Counoise grapes were grown on our certified organic estate vineyard.
+Our Counoise grapes were grown on our certified organic and biodynamic estate vineyard.
 We typically use all this Counoise in our Esprit de Tablas and Côtes de Tablas wines.
 However, in years when Counoise spends an unusually long time on the vine, it achieves enough concentration to balance its exuberant fruit, spice and acidity.

 The 2016 vintage, while still marked by drought, saw better rainfall than the four previous years, and the vineyards showed good health through most of the growing season.
 That season started with a very early budbreak and continued warm weather spurred our earliest-ever beginning to harvest, on August 18th.
 But beginning mid-August, three cool weeks slowed the ripening for all but our earliest grapes, and allowed them to reach flavor and phenolic maturity with slightly above-average hang time.
 The resulting vintage shows excellent concentration but also remarkable vibrancy, with electric acids framing appealing juiciness.

 The Counoise grapes were destemmed and fermented in closed-top stainless steel fermenters using only native yeasts.
 After two weeks, the grapes were is pressed and moved to small neutral French oak barrels, where the wine was aged until it was bottled in February 2018.